Permits, Licenses and Reports

 tank.
 If the inspector approves your site for a traditional septic tank system, he or she will issue you a

 permit to construct.
-If the inspector does not approve the permit, he or she will discuss possible alternatives.
+If the inspector does not approve the permit, he or she will discuss possible

-Step 4: Once your plan is approved, you must contact a licensed septic tank installer.
-Request a
+Step 4: Once your plan is approved, you must contact a licensed septic tank

-DHEC list of licensed installers.
+installer.
+Request a DHEC list of licensed installers.

 Step 5: Once your septic tank has been installed, notify the DHEC inspector.
-The inspector will
+The inspector

-approves the installation quality, you'll be given a permit to operate your septic system.
+he or she approves the installation quality, you'll be given a permit to operate your septic system.

 The fee and permit are authorized by these regulations: